 National Art Honor Society So, my first position was at a school that had a very active National Art Honor Society (NAHS).
 In their own words their select members, “hold fundraisers to raise money for scholarships, contribute to the community through storefront paintings and murals, go on a bus trip to the Metropolitan Museum of Art in NYC…and run workshops where they teach one another art skills they are interested in.”

 This is a model that I eventually settled on for my last school.
 I offered a point system as part of the entry into the NAHS.
 It required students to be enrolled in an art class, maintain a certain GP in their art class as well as a lower overall GPA.
-The points could be earned in different categories such as leadership in the arts, community service in the arts and enrichment opportunities in the arts.
+The points could be earned in different categories such as leadership in the arts, community service in the arts, and enrichment opportunities in the arts.
 I offered opportunities all year long.
 Opportunities included helping hang art shows in our school gallery, participating in a college visit and portfolio review, and even helping clean the art room at the end of the school year.
 Other opportunities to serve the school included things like developing the school yearbook cover or being selected for the school’s holiday card, etc.

 Mix and Match The nice part of running a club is that you usually have to discretion to design what works best for you and the school.
 These formats can be blended to a degree.
 For example, you can have some planned activities and some open studio days.
-You can have some large projects and some small projects that vary year to year.
+You can have some large projects and some small projects that vary from year to year.